 - 2.2.1.Each new iRacing.com[TM] member starts with a Rookie License for each racing Category, Road and Oval.
-Thereafter, FIRST licenses must be earned. - 2.2.2.License advancement is based on two factors: - 2.2.3.Completion of a minimum participation requirement. - 2.2.4.
-Achievement of a minimum safety record. - 2.2.5.Licenses are earned or lost only at the end of a season.
-In the case of STANDARD series (see Series, section 4.24), the season will be 12 weeks in length.
-In the case of NON-STANDARD series, the season may be shorter or longer.
-The most common NON-STANDARD series are Rookie series, the seasons for which are four weeks. - 2.2.6.Licenses must be obtained in sequential order, and although a member's safety record in one racing Category does have some influence on his or her safety record in another racing Category, the minimum requirements and license progression are Category-specific.
+Thereafter, FIRST licenses must be earned. - 2.2.2.License advancement is based on two factors: - 2.2.3.
+Completion of a minimum participation requirement. - 2.2.4.
+Achievement of a minimum safety record. - 2.2.5.Licenses can be earned or lost during the season as well as upon the completion of a season.
+(See Section 2.8) - 2.2.6.Licenses must be obtained in sequential order, and although a member's safety record in one racing Category does have some influence on his or her safety record in another racing Category, the minimum requirements and license progression are Category-specific.